Maxine Drinkwater

-Maxine "Max" Drinkwater (R/R) (née Simmons; born May 19, 1936) is a former first basewoman and second basewoman for the South Bend Blue Sox of the All-American Girls Professional Baseball League.
+Maxine Drinkwater (née Simmons; May 19, 1936 – February 11, 2024) was an American baseball player who was first basewoman and second basewoman for the South Bend Blue Sox of the All-American Girls Professional Baseball League (AAGPBL).

 Spending her childhood in Camden, Maine, Simmons spent summers playing baseball with her brothers and other kids from the neighborhood, exhibiting a distinct aptitude for the game.
 In a 2005 interview, Simmons recalled: "I didn't have to learn how to play.
 I just knew.
 We had a good group of neighborhood kids and I lived right near the field."

-Followers of the AAGPBL best remember Max as the South Bend Blue Sox's first pick at the league's 1954 tryouts.
-In her sole season playing in the league, 18-year-old Simmons ranked as one of the league's top defensive second basewomen.
+Drinkwater garnered the attention of the AAGPBL's followers after she became the South Bend Blue Sox's first pick at the league's 1954 tryouts.
+In her sole season playing in the league, Max ranked as one of the league's top defensive second basewomen.
 Playing in 45 of the team's 111 games, Simmons boasted a .947 fielding percentage.
 However, she struggled offensively, batting only .147 with an OBP of .243.
 Her performance earned her a place in the National Baseball Hall of Fame and, in 2005, Maine's Baseball Hall of Fame.
 On being the first woman to be inducted, then 69-year-old Maxine reportedly said, "I think it's pretty good.
 It's been a long time coming."

-Unfortunately, the league folded after the 1954 season, ending Simmons' professional baseball career.
-She currently resides in Camden, Maine.
+The league folded after the 1954 season, ending Simmons' professional baseball career.
+She latterly resided in Rockland, Maine.
+Drinkwater died on February 11, 2024, at the age of 87.